jacksonliam/mjpg-streamer/README.md

 =======================

 You must have cmake installed.
 You will also probably want to have a development version of libjpeg installed.
-I used libjpeg-dev. e.g.
+I used libjpeg-dev and opencv 4.5.1 on ubuntu-22.04 . e.g.

     sudo apt-get install cmake \
                 libjpeg9-dev \